 Critical Thinking Test for Adolescents

 See how well a teen analyzes information and spots fact versus opinion in just 3 minutes.
-16 quick items deliver clear strengths and growth areas, ideal for classrooms and enrichment programs.
+This critical thinking test with 16 items delivers clear strengths and growth areas ideal for classrooms and enrichment programs.

 Start Online Test